bridgetcundelan/Bellabeat-Case-Study-using-R-/README.md

 ![User Type by Activity](https://github.com/user-attachments/assets/6e175223-bbb7-45d4-a4a6-e6b02c57b3cd)

 ### Act <br>
+<b>Key Trends & Findings:</b> <br>
+- Based on step count recommendations from the CDC, a majority of users are considered "sedentary" and do not get enough steps per day. <br>
+- Step count averages vary throughout the week.
+Days ordered from highest to lowest step count are: Wednesday, Monday, Saturday, Thursday, Friday, Sunday, and lastly Tuesday <br>
+- There is a positive correlation between total steps taken and amount of calories burned. <br>
+- My visualizayion shows that average intensities start to pick up just before 5AM and gradually increase until they spike around noon and 7PM before they dip substantially.
+I hypothesize that users likely wake up early to excersize and start their day, and many people excersize again during their lunch hour and after work. <br>
+- Same peaks and dips as average intensities per hour.
+Since the graph his similar spikes, it suggests a relationship between average intensity and calories burned.  <br>
+- Less than half of the participants had sleep and weight log data to share. <br>

 Guiding questions
 •	●  What is your nal conclusion based on your analysis?
 •	●  How could your team and business apply your insights?